exprml/exprml-dart/README.md

 # exprml-dart

-exprml-dart is a Dart library implementing an ExprML interpreter.
+exprml_dart is a Dart library implementing an ExprML interpreter.
-The ExprML is a programming language that can evaluate expressions represented in the YAML format.
+The ExprML is a programming language that can evaluate expressions represented in JSON (and JSON-compatible YAML).

-The language specification is available at https://github.com/exprml/exprml-language .
+The ExprML language specification is available at https://github.com/exprml/exprml-language .

 ## Features